Editor’s Note: This post was originally published April 2, 2015 and was updated for accuracy and comprehensiveness on August 10, 2018.

 Let’s say you noticed your business wasn’t acquiring as many new customers as you expected, and you wanted that to change.
 In an effort to turn it around, you spent the last few months putting together a killer Adwords campaign, setting up customer retargeting, and promoting your social media messaging.
 While all of that might be great in theory, the reality is that the customers you attract from those promotions are not nearly as profitable as the customers you already have.
 I know it sounds harsh, but it's the truth!

-This method of budgeting is extremely odd when you consider that 40% of an ecommerce store’s revenue is created by only 8% of its customers.
+With that in mind, the traditional method of budgeting is extremely odd considering that 40% of an ecommerce store’s revenue is created by only 8% of its customers.
 This 8% is made up of your repeat customers, making it clear that they are extremely profitable!
 But why are they so profitable?
 In this post, I’m going to go over the stats that illustrate the power of repeat customers and the profits they represent.
 By the end, I guarantee you’ll have the undisputed proof you need to believe that retention marketing is the way to go.
 So without further ado, let’s dive into the stats!

 5 reasons repeat customers are profitable